Foreign Exchange Guide to Cape Verde

 - Cape Verdean escudo info - general info about the Cape Verdean escudo

 - Cape Verdean escudo in the markets - recent CVE moves and predictions from the FX markets

 - Travelling in Cape Verde - currency & money saving tips

 - Buying Cape Verdean escudo cash online - travel money for Cape Verde

 - Sending money to Cape Verde - save on Cape Verdean escudo bank transfers to Cape Verde

-- Cape Verdean escudo exchange rates - latest info & charts.
+- Cape Verdean escudo exchange rates - latest & historic exchange rates.

 Cape Verdean escudo (CVE) general currency information

 What is the Cape Verdean escudo currency code and symbol?

 The three letter currency code for the Cape Verdean escudo is CVE and the symbol is $.